You are viewing the PATIENT website

 • Unexplained weight loss

-Or are a long-term smoker or were and have quit in the last 15 years, it is worth to speak to your doctor about a high-resolution chest CT scan to investigate lung disease which is equipped to catch the subtle signs before they escalate.
+or if you are a long-term smoker or quit within the past 15 years, it may be worth speaking to your doctor about a high-resolution chest CT scan.
+This scan can detect subtle signs of lung disease before they escalate.

 A low-dose chest CT scan delivers a significantly lower dose of radiation for the examination of the chest while still producing quality diagnostic imaging.
 It is a painless procedure that only takes minutes to complete.
 You will be able to return to your normal daily activities as soon as your scan is finished.